KDE/documentation-develop-kde-org/content/docs/getting-started/building/help-choosing/index.md

 group: "help"
 ---

-Choosing what you want to work on is more important to the contribution process than it might look like at first.

-If you don't know which project to start working on, there are multiple ways to go about it, but the sole principle behind all of them is this: your motivation.

-For that reason, a good place to start is with a small bug or feature in an existing piece of software that personally affects you (something commonly known as "scratching your own itch" in open source land).
-This can be many things:
+The best place to start is with something that personally affects you: for example, a small bug or glitch in a piece of KDE software that you use, or an idea you have for a new feature.

-* A missing feature
-* Broken functionality
-* Unexpected behavior
-* Non-descriptive text
-* Bad application layout
-* and many others.

-By having the issue affect you personally, you will be more inclined to start, go through, and finish your contribution to KDE.
-This is not a requirement, but it is a strong indicator that you will be able to finish your tasks as a brand new KDE contributor.
+The personal angle will impart more motivation to get started, push through challenges, and finish your contribution to KDE.
+This isn't a requirement, but it's a strong indicator that you'll be able to complete the task as a brand new KDE contributor.

-Below you will see multiple lists of tasks that might inspire you to fix them.

-Once you have established or have a general idea about what you want to work on, you can [get in touch with the existing developers]({{< ref "help-developers" >}}) and they can help you out by pointing you to the right place in the code and providing advice about how to tackle the problem.

-Try not to start by proposing or working on major features or significant design changes.
-These can be controversial, and the smoothest way to get going is by working on relatively non-controversial bugfixes.
-Start slowly and build trust!

-Here are some other ideas for starting points:
+If everything works great for you, here are some other ideas for starting points:

 * Improve awkwardly-worded messages and labels that are written in English.
 This is a great way for non-programmers to contribute!
 If you can compile software and have a good grasp of English, you can make a big difference here.